 |George Mason University > University Catalog > College of Arts and Sciences|

 The university requires all students to complete at least one course designated as writing intensive in their majors at the 300 level or above.
-Students majoring in communication fulfill this requirement by successfully completing COMM 300.
+Students majoring in history may fulfill this requirement by successfully completing HIST 300 and 499.

 Students who wish to become teachers should consult the Professional Licensure section in the Graduate School of Education chapter and attend an information session during their sophomore year.
 Information sessions for teacher licensure are offered every month.
 Call (703) 993-2892/4648, e-mail firstname.lastname@example.org, or consult the web site at gse.gmu.edu for more information.